AztecProtocol/aztec-v1-specification/README.md

 One key feature of ACE is the ability to support multiple note 'types'.
 Different note types enable the engine to support zero-knowledge proofs that use different techniques to represent encrypted value.

-For example, the basic AZTEC note is the most efficient way to represent encrypted value, however it's UXTO-like form may be unsuitable for some applications.
-On the other hand, ElGamal 'treasury' notes can be used to emulate a more traditional account-balance model, where the balance is encrypted.
+For example, the currently implemented basic AZTEC note is the most efficient way to represent encrypted value, however it's UXTO-like form may be unsuitable for some applications.
+On the other hand, once implemented, ElGamal 'treasury' notes could be used to emulate a more traditional account-balance model, where the balance is encrypted.

 All notes use the same basic structure, but with different `publicKey` values.
 Every AZTEC zero-knowlege proof explicitly defines the type of note that it utilizes.
 Under no circumstances should it be possible to use a note of the wrong 'type' in a zero-knowledge proof.